tanishqquraishi/scientific_paper_subject_prediction_task/README.md

 This project benchmarks a Graph Convolutional Network (GCN) against a simple Logistic Regression model using 10 fold cross validation.
 The GCN approach is benchmarked upon a simple logistic regression model without the citation network features.
 To that end, an initial accuracy of 77.58%, shows an ~8% improvement with the GCN that includes the citation network features.
-The final accuracy of 83.94% is based on a hyperparameter grid search that automatizes various permutations of the hyperparameters, specifically the hidden layers, learning rate and optimizers.
+The final accuracy of approximately 83% is based on a hyperparameter grid search that automatizes various permutations of the hyperparameters, specifically the hidden layers, learning rate and optimizers.
 The hyperparameter grid search resulted in the best configuration of (16, 0.005 and Adam) respectively.
 The overall pipeline suggests that citation network features improve the prediction task.